AdrianP-/CarND_Projects/P3/writeup_template.md

 The problem was with big curves because the prediction were too smooth, so I multiply the data with high steering angles.

+###KISS (Keep It Simple, Stupid)

+I didn't add multiple cameras because I thought that is not necessary to solve this problem :)